-Of all biota sampled by Landman & Ling (2009) concentrations were highest in chironomid larvae sampled from all sites, although the greatest concentrations were observed at the reference site (Site 4) outside the bay.
+Of all biota sampled by Landman & Ling (2009), concentrations were highest in chironomid larvae sampled from all sites, although the greatest concentrations were observed at the reference site (Site 4) outside the bay.
 Aluminium was generally low in both kakahi and fish samples, with low to moderate aluminium concentrations in rushes (Eleocharis spp.) where greatest concentrations were observed in the roots, possibly as a result of sediment contamination.
-Samples from February 2012 mirrored those obtained in January 2009 and do not indicate any increased bioavailability of aluminium resulting from the continual alum dosing of the Puarenga Stream.
+Samples from February 2012 mirrored those obtained in January 2009 and did not indicate any increased bioavailability of aluminium resulting from the continual alum dosing of the Puarenga Stream.
+Samples in subsequent years (2013 and 2014; see Figures 2 to 6) generally confirm the pattern of increasing tissue aluminium with decreasing influence from Sulphur Bay water observed in 2009 although there are some inconsistencies in the data obtained from chironomid larvae and common bully.
+It is possible that the pattern is more consistent and better defined in long-lived species that are site resident (Eleocharis and kakahi) than species that are short-lived (chironomid larvae) or more mobile (common bully).

 Aluminium in the area of Sulphur Bay is clearly dominated by geothermal sources.
-Landman & Ling (2009) noted that geothermal fluids are known to be significant sources of environmental aluminium (Martin et al., 2000) and that the highest environmental concentrations of aluminium were not mirrored in biota implying that natural aluminium present within Sulphur Bay is less bioavailable than at the reference site.
-Aluminium chemical speciation is highly complex and its bioavailability can be influenced by a number of factors including pH and complexation with dissolved organic matter and silicon (Sparling et al., 1997; Gensemer and Playle, 1999).
-The consistency of results between the pre-dosing and post- dosing periods indicates that alum dosing of the Puarenga Stream does not significantly influence bioavailability of aluminium to macrobiota in the area of Sulphur Bay nor is it likely to cause adverse effects to biota.
+Landman & Ling (2009) noted that geothermal fluids are known to be significant sources of environmental aluminium (Martin et al., 2000) and that the highest environmental concentrations of aluminium were not mirrored in biota implying that natural aluminium

 Fig. 2.
-Aluminium concentrations in water (=g/l), sediment (mg/kg) and tissues (mg/kg) of plant and animal species sampled within and around Sulphur Bay in 2009.
-See Figure 1 for site locations (from Landman & Ling 2009).
+Aluminium concentrations in water ($\mu g/I$) within and around Sulphur Bay.
+See Figure 1 for site locations (means \pm SEM, n=2).

-Figure 3: Dissolved (water; $\mu$ g/l) and tissue aluminium concentrations (mg/kg dry weight) from sites within and around Sulphur Bay from January 2009 (solid bars) and February 2012 (hatched bars).
-Black bars represent means ± SEM.
+Figure 3: Whole body tissue aluminium concentrations in chironomid larvae (mg/kg dry weight) from sites within and around Sulphur Bay since January 2009 (means \pm SEM, n = 5).